booleanbites/houzi-doc/_docs/houzi-config-builder/edit-or-update-configurations.md

     <img src="../../images/edit-update-config-url-section-screenshot.png" alt="edit-update-config-url-section-screenshot" title="edit-update-config-url-section-screenshot" border= "1px solid"/>

-    Just click `Done` so that app verifies Houzi Plug-in is installation.
+    Just click `Done` so that app verifies Houzi Rest Api Plugin is installation.
 3. **Edit/Update** the required sections.
 4. [**Export**](/houzi-config-builder/export-configurations) the configurations and update the `configurations.json` file of you project.